-First Offense Gun Cases in NJ
+First Offense Gun Cases in New Jersey

 The criminal trial team at the Tormey Law Firm LLC is composed of former gun prosecutors and experienced criminal defense attorneys who will stop at nothing to get you the best result in court.
 In fact, our former prosecutors used to prosecute gun cases for the State and dealt with weapons forfeiture issues as well.
 Now, they use that experience to provide our clients with the best possible service when tackling these serious firearms offenses including first offense gun cases in NJ.
 In addition, our managing partner, Travis J. Tormey, was recently recognized as one of the top 10 criminal lawyers in the State of NJ and has received the AVVO clients choice award four years in a row.
 Contact our offices anytime for a free initial consultation at (201)-614-2474.
 We represent clients throughout NJ including in Linden, Bayonne, Union Twp., and Jersey City.